The Cheesecake Labs team’s goal is to provide you with the best version of your digital product. And there’s no one way of getting that right.

 React Native and Flutter both do a great job at giving users a great experience, but neither can measure up to the speed of native apps.
 While you can make high-performing apps with React Native and Flutter, native apps make it easier.

-While Flutter is better in this regard, it still doesn’t match native speeds.
+While Flutter is faster than React Native in this regard, it still doesn’t match native speeds.
 If your app needs as much performance as you can give it — for a high-demand CPU or a low-latency app like 2D/3D gaming experiences — then native is likely the best choice.

 Easy access to native phone functions